-For death benefits, the most financially significant impact is a change to the mortality experience assumption where a 10% strengthening would increase the gross reserve by €1.7m and therefore have 48% impact relative to the base gross reserve for Death benefit.
-Changing the persistency experience by an increase in lapses of 10% would increase the gross reserves by €0.4m respresenting an impact of 11%.
-Other sensitivities such as changes in operating expense or discount rates are much less significant and impact the base gross reserve by no more than 1%.
+For death benefits, the most financially significant impact is a change to the mortality experience assumption where a 10% strengthening would increase the gross reserve by ≤ 2.2 m and therefore have 51% impact relative to the base gross reserve for Death benefit.
+Changing the persistency experience by an increase in lapses of 10% would increase the gross reserves by ≤ 0.6 m representing an impact of 14%.
+Other sensitivities such as changes in operating expense or discount rates are much less significant and impact the base gross reserve by no more than 5%.

-For the survival benefit, the most financially significant impact is a change to the mortality experience assumption where a 10% strengthening would increase the gross reserve by €1.6m and therefore have around 6% impact relative to the base gross reserve for Survival benefit.
-Other sensitivities such as changes to the operating expense or discount rates are much less significant and impact the base gross reserve by no more than 2%.
+For the survival benefit, the most financially significant impact is a change to the mortality experience assumption where a 10% strengthening would increase the gross reserve by ≤ 1.8 m and therefore have around 7% impact relative to the base gross reserve for Survival benefit.
+Other sensitivities such as changes to the operating expense or discount rates are much less significant and impact the base gross reserve by no more than 1%.